 For certain urological diseases, biopsies can be done on the

-A biopsy of a prostate
+A biopsy of the prostate

 Biopsies of the prostate or kidney are done with a special needle.
 The doctor uses ultrasound or a CT scan to guide the needle.